09 Early years practice policy

 - The setting manager provides a written request to

-suspend a child to their line manager; the request must detail the reason why the child must be suspended and the length of time of the proposed suspension.
+suspend a child to their line manager; the request must detail the reason the child must be suspended and the length of time of the proposed suspension.

 positive outcome for the child and not to suspend.